mpoliks/archon/README.md

 The recommended flow is to use the split and analyze scripts to diffract an existing database into many grains, analyze them, sort them, download them, and also download the analysis file (a JSON file) and place it in the directory you cloned this one into.
 (There's a sample JSON file in this repo, but only just to compare file structure - it won't help you unless you have the files :p).

 ## 3. Supercollider Interface
-Once you've downloaded your audio, your analysis file, and this repo, move the three extensions files (ending in .sc - 'archon_classes_local', 'archon_methods_local', `archon_synths_local`) to your Supercollider Extensions directory (`/Library/Application Support/Supercollider/Extensions`).
-This is an unfortunate requirement of working tidily with Supercollider.
+Once you've downloaded your audio, your analysis file, and this repo, move the library directory to your Supercollider Extensions directory (`/Library/Application Support/Supercollider/Extensions`).
 Then open up Supercollider, which will auto-compile the class library.
-Hopefully you will see no errors.

 Then poke around `archon_query.py` to get a sense of the arguments available to you, including specifying the location of the analysis file and your audio sample directory.
 The ports here are auto-specified to work with Supercollider, but if you see a mismatch when you boot `archon_brain.scd` you can easily make an adjustment by passing the `--output_port` argument with the relevant port that SC prints out for you.